- Gartner produced a database magic quadrant that places all manner of entities in strange comparisons.

 Now let us review how Gartner decided to layout the MQ.

 Two problems become apparent immediately.
 One is that the databases being compared is unclear.
 Second, why are different database types listed in the same MQ in the first place?

 The MQ includes a jumble of vendors, except in only a few cases the database itself is not mentioned.
-For example, we can guess that when Gartner states Oracle, they are referring to the Oracle RDMBS DB (Oracle 18, Oracle 12 or Oracle 11).
-Oracle also has a number of other databases, but Oracle is only dominant in one database type, which is the relational/RDBMS.
+For example, we can guess that when Gartner states Oracle, they are referring to the Oracle RDMBS DB (Oracle 18, Oracle 12, or Oracle 11).
+Oracle also has several other databases, but Oracle is only dominant in one database type, which is the relational/RDBMS.
 There is just a stunning lack of specificity in this MQ.

 The Databases in the Magic Quadrant

 The most desirable quadrant is the upper right.
 This is the so-called “magic” quadrant.

 If we stay up where Oracle is, we can see Teradata.
 Teradata also is categorized as an RDBMS, but it is highly specialized.
 Teradata’s specialty is called massively parallel processing, and if a customer is not looking for a data warehouse, Teradata is not going to be used.
 Oracle’s RDBMS, on the other hand, is also used for data warehouses, but it is a more general RDBMS.
 Therefore, it makes sense to compare Oracle RDBMS to Teradata as it has an RBDMS, but not without mentioning the context or the application the database is being put towards.